 Ms. Nielsen graduated from Indiana University with a Doctor of Music degree in Voice under Martina Arroyo and Masters Degree under Margaret Harshaw.
 She earned her B.A. in Music from Stanford University.
-A student and mentee of master vocal pedagogue David Jones, she has maintained a successful private voice studio for over 16 years, and served on the voice faculty of the San Francisco Girls Chorus from 1999-2014.
-Her non-singing passions include studying ballroom dancing, especially Argentine Tango.
-She resides in San Francisco with her husband Omar, Senior Manager for Learning Technologies at Genentech, and their teenage son, James.
+A student and mentee of master vocal pedagogue David Jones, she has maintained a successful private voice studio for 20 years, and served on the voice faculty of the San Francisco Girls Chorus from 1999-2014.
+Her non-singing passions include studying ballroom dancing, especially West Coast Swing and Argentine Tango.
+She resides in San Francisco with her husband Omar, a Learning & Performance Technology Consultant, and their teenage son, James.

 Her voice was soft, pure, beautiful; yet powerful and emotional when need be.
 To call Nielsen’s voice crystalline or silky is to understate the case.
 Her high notes floated weightlessly above the stage; her phrases were perfectly executed.
 Hers is a voice that I could listen to for hours..

 —The Bloomington Voice, IN

 Julia Nielsen has an instrument many singers wish they had . . . both sensual and alluring . . .
 I could sit there and listen to her all night.
 There is a new star coming . . . her voice will excite you.